 Adds hydrogen atoms to a data set to satisfy valence requirements.
-All sites are neutralized, but salt bridges can form spontaneously when the positions of hydrogen atoms are neutralized.
+All sites are neutralized, but salt bridges can form spontaneously when the positions of hydrogen atoms are optimized.
 The results are suitable for use in preparing a MOPAC data set.
 This keyword is intended for use with proteins only.
 It should work for non-proteins as well, but there is an increased probability that it will make mistakes, and for systems that cannot exist in aqueous media, such as LiCH3, there is a high probability of failure.
 In a run to add hydrogen atoms, one or more sites can be ionized by using SITE.

 Whether specific sites should be ionized or not is hard to answer.
-For simplicity, ADD-H produces the completely neutral protein, or, if definite ions such as Ca2+ or K+ are present, the minimally ionized form.
+For simplicity, ADD-H produces either the completely neutral protein, or, if definite ions such as Ca2+ or K+ are present, the minimally ionized form.

 See also Modeling Proteins, SITE, PDBOUT, and NORESEQ